konard/Payel-git-ol-Octra/README.md

 Each project:

-1. Gets a `flake.nix` at creation time
+1. Gets a `flake.nix` at creation time (auto-generated per tech stack)
 2. Is built by AI agents inside the working directory
 3. On completion: **snapshotted to `/nix/store/`** via `nix-store --add`
 4. Working directory is removed (zero disk waste)